Titliaan

 "Titliaan" is a Punjabi song released in 2020, with lyrics by Jaani and music by Avvy Sra, sung by Afsana Khan.
-The video, featuring Harrdy Sandhu and Sargun Mehta, was directed by Arvindr Khaira.
-The Song become blockbuster in 2020.
+The music video, featuring Harrdy Sandhu and Sargun Mehta, was directed by Arvindr Khaira.
+The song become a blockbuster in 2020, crossing over 333 million views on YouTube.

 Reception

 The song reached number 15 on Billboard's Top Triller Global Chart in January 2021.